 More often than not, road trips will include unforeseen pit stops that have to be made, no matter how well prepared you are.
 In the past, making an unscheduled stop may have led to headaches and delays when your navigation app got off track, but thanks to a feature in Google Maps, this is no longer an issue.

-If you want to find out the linear distance between your hotel and a landmark or restaurant you want to go to, Google Maps has a great feature that lets you quickly measure the distance between two points.
+If you want to find out the linear distance between your hotel and a landmark or restaurant you want to visit, Google Maps has a great feature that lets you quickly measure the distance between two or more points.
 It's perfect for getting an idea of how far places are in relation to each other, which can help you plan trips more efficiently.